 Case Study 1: How income from work affects Jobseeker's Allowance

-This case study shows the effect of work on Jobseeker's Allowance (rates from March 2019)
+This case study shows the effect of work on Jobseeker's Allowance (2020 rates)

 John is living with his partner Mary and their two children.
 He recently lost his job as a barman but has managed to get some part-time work in a local restaurant.
 He is working two days a week.
 His assessable earnings for social welfare purposes are €110 per week.
 (Assessable earnings are gross earnings less deductions for PRSI, superannuation and union dues.)
 His wife cares for her mother, who lives nearby, and is getting full-rate Carer's Allowance.
 She is also getting Child Benefit for each of their two children aged under 12.